david-myska/D2Hub/README.md

 - CMake 3.16+
 - [Godot](https://godotengine.org/) (for UI integration)
   - minimal version 4.5
+  - 32bit (required since it is accessing memory of Diablo 2 which is 32bit)
 - C++20 compatible compiler

 Following dependencies are fetched automatically by CMake during the build process: